Connect to cloud-storage from PowerApps

 Once you are signed in, this connection is ready to be used within your apps.

-In your app, open the Data sources tab of the right-hand pane, select your cloud storage connection, and then choose the Excel table.
+In your app, click or tap Data sources on the View tab of the ribbon.
+In the right-hand pane, click or tap Add a data source, click or tap your cloud-storage connection, and then choose the Excel table.

-Select Connect.
-When you do this, the table is listed as a Data source:
+The table is listed as a data source:

 NOTE Remember, the Excel data must be formatted as a table.